followthemedia.com - a knowledge base for media professionals

 ftm - the knowledge base for media professionals

 followthemedia.com is a thoughtful journalistic access-point for media professionals, concentrating on the complex global media world.
 Our principal writers each have more than 30 years experience in different aspects of media on both sides of the Atlantic.
-At least one major, original article is posted daily along with short-takes on current media news and follow-up on major media themes.
+Major, original articles are posted through the week along with short-takes on current media news and follow-up on major media themes.

-We concentrate on North American and European media issues.
+We cover media issues worldwide, concentrating on Europe and North America.
 What happens on one side of the Atlantic often impacts on the other side and always offers important lessons.
 In addition we keep a close watch on Asia, particularly China, the Middle East and Africa – regions with expanding media influence on the entire world.
-We keep up to date through many, mostly personal, highly qualified resources.
+We keep up to date through many, mostly local, highly qualified resources.

 From our registration database we know that our readership consists of professionals whose daily lives somehow cross media paths -- from the boardroom of major media companies, to senior media business and editorial executives, politicians and government bodies, advertising and public relations, journalists, educators and students, and a notable presence from the financial sector.
-We therefore choose our subjects with such readership in mind.
-Register for the daily ftm newsletter.
+We therefore choose our subjects with such readership in mind. ftm Members have many benefits, including reduced rates on documents, resources and services.
+See more on ftm Member plans here.
+You can register for the free newsletter here.
 We also offer an RSS feed.

-Each month we compile a new Knowledge File, a subject-specific document, typically 30 to 60 pages in pdf format.
-It is free to ftm members and offered to non-members at a nominal charge.
+We regularly publish and update Knowledge Files, subject-specific documents, typically 30 to 60 pages in pdf format.
+These are available at no additional charge to ftm members and offered to non-members at a nominal charge.
 And ftm members can design their own.
 Check out the available Knowledge files.

 What is RSS?